sancruz-dev/dotnet-parkinglot/README.md

 ## Proposal
 The class contains three variables, being:

-** Precincial **: decimal type.
+**initialPrice**: decimal type.
 It is the price charged to make your vehicle parked.

-** Precopoporhora **: decimal type.
+**pricePerHour**: decimal type.
 It is the price for the time the vehicle remains parked.

-** Vehicles **: It's a string list, representing a parked vehicle collection.
+**vehicles**: It's a string list, representing a parked vehicle collection.
 Contains only the license plate.

 The class contains three methods, being:

-** AddSeveiculum **: Method responsible for receiving a plate typed by the user and storing in the variable ** Vehicles **.
+**AddVehicle**: Method responsible for receiving a plate typed by the user and storing in the variable **Vehicles**.

-** Removerveiculum **: Method responsible for checking if a particular vehicle is parked, and if positive, you will ask for the amount of hours it remained in the parking lot.
-After that, it performs the following calculation: ** Precincial ***** Precopoporhora **, displaying to the user.
+**Removerveiculum**: Method responsible for checking if a particular vehicle is parked, and if positive, you will ask for the amount of hours it remained in the parking lot.
+After that, it performs the following calculation: **initialPrice** * **pricePerHour**, displaying to the user.

-** ListTarVeiculos **: Lists all vehicles currently present in the parking lot.
+**ListVehicles**: Lists all vehicles currently present in the parking lot.
 If there is none, display the message "There are no parked vehicles".

 Finally, an interactive menu should be done with the following actions implemented:
 1. Register vehicle